psu-epl/psu-epl.github.com/Workshops.md

 * When and when not to use Flux
 * Properly cleaning board using Ultrasonic Cleaner
 * Checking board for shorted traces
+* Properly taking care of your soldering tools.

 [](**[Intermediate Soldering](https://docs.google.com/forms/d/1OJ-QdR-m-IoBkpHX8NEEv9BMLgh1l4CMEo0rQkFKDXY/viewform?usp=send_form)**)
 **Intermediate Soldering** [](comment this or delete when workshop goes live)